- November 5, 2020

 On one hand, you might be confused why a spreadsheet would be used in the making of a AAA game such as Watch Dogs, you may have dismissed it as a stupid idea and laughing at how ridiculous it might sound, but it’s a lot more commonplace than you might think.
 Having a working understanding of spreadsheet software is a valuable tool in game development.
 Designers can sit down and build progression and XP levels, balance in-game economies, or provide rulesets that influence entire gameplay structures all from the comfort of a normal spreadsheet application such as Excel and later have that injected into the game.
 This can be quite pervasive, to a point that some designers will spend more time on a project working in the spreadsheet than they will in the actual game engine.

 In the case of Watch Dogs 2, for all of these characters to work, to have such a diverse range of unique behaviours, of combinations of character traits and all the weird and quirky bits of information that appears when you hack into their phones, designers have to spend weeks if not months of their time populating all of that information.
 And it’s much more amenable for a designer, and the development team as a whole for this dataset to be populated outside of the project and edited when changes need to be made.
 And then it gets injected into the game when it’s ready.
 And that’s really why I wanted to present this work, given it’s a nice example of a simple albeit effective AI system working in conjunction with a massive spreadsheet full of data that the game then exploits.
 It’s through this approach that Watch Dogs 2 populates the Bay Area with diverse and reactive non-player characters that generate systemic gameplay moments.
 So let’s get into how it all works.
+There are also some brilliant virtual world games out there which can be amazing fun so check that out if you like those kinds of games.

 Watch Dogs 2 Civilians